 So, you know when you go into an experience knowing it could potentially be a little crazy?
 That is how I felt leaving for Costa Rica.
 It was happening, and I was excited to do an awesome job and have a ton of fun with my campers.
 I jumped in just like I have jumped into leading many trips before.
 My trips this summer were two back-to-back 21-day trips.

 So let’s first talk about staff training, which happens a week before trips start for the summer.
-My boss tells me I need to SHINE at training, and my response is “Of course!,” because I consider myself to be a pretty shiny, or otherwise charismatic person.
-A week before staff training I come down with a cold, to the point where I’m at my desk and my boss is sending me emails where the subject is “Go Home” and “Sick Erin” until I leave, which is honestly pretty funny.
+My boss tells me I need to SHINE at training, and my response is “Of course!”.
+A week before staff training I come down with a cold.
 Staff training comes and it’s awesome, even though I am getting over The Sickness.
 At staff training, I do a great impression of the Neature guy, talk to all the trip leaders about feelings, and have lots of genuine conversations.
 I leave staff training feeling great about the connections I made and the way I represented my company.

 My second group of kids arrive, and they are amazing.
 On the first day we play Settlers of Catan and they teach me how to play Kent, which is probably my new favorite card game of all time.
 The second trip is different from the first, AND just as great.

 I still have a cough and it’s super annoying.
 I go to the hospital and they tell me I have bronchitis.
-My response to this is “LOL” and I buy more drugs from the pharmacy.
-I get a few injections and I don’t really know what is in them.
+I buy more medicine from the pharmacy.
 Everyone tells me my cough is “feo” (ugly) and “fatal” (fatal), which aren’t the best words to use when describing anything.
 All that being said, the doctor says I am fine to continue leading my trip, I’m not contagious and I should just take care of myself.

 Throughout all of this, my grandma dies, which is really difficult and I wish I could be there for my dad.
-But there is nothing I can do about this, so I again resolve to have a blast with my awesome campers, which I do.
-We listen to a lot of that Whip, Nae Nae song.
+But there is nothing I can do about this.

-Fast forward through beaches, forests, laughing, crying, singing loud, smiling big, and lots of rice & beans.
+Fast forward through beaches, forests, laughing, crying, singing, smiling big, and lots of rice & beans.
 The end of the summer comes and I send the last of my campers back home.
-I am super proud of them and feel great about myself, because I just spent six weeks leading trips and influencing teenagers, and that’s pretty rewarding and great.
+I am super proud of them and feel fulfilled, because leading trips and watching teenagers grow is a deeply rewarding job, however tiring.
 Suddenly I am not surrounded by ten teenagers, so I spend a day finishing paperwork in Costa Rica and fly back to Colorado.
 I go in to the office the next day to close up my trips for the summer.
 I hug my work buddies and my boss and go talk to him in his office.